Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 If there are errors you will be told what's the problem.
 Check your data and try again.

+**Note:** the maximun allowed upload size and other variables you see our interact with in the graphical interface are customizable when setting up Zendro.
+You (or your sys admin) can learn more about this int he [Environment variables](https://zendro-dev.github.io/setup_root/env_var) section of the documentation.

 ## Download data